‘CHILDREN’S CORNER’ THROUGH THE AGES

 ‘ANNUAL DONKEY SHOW. – The annual exhibition of sand and other donkeys was held at Burnham on Tuesday afternoon last, in brilliant weather.
 The spectators were more numerous than last year, and the donkeys also made a better show…….It was expressly laid down that all the animals intended for a prize should be well fed, well cared for, and free from marks of cruel use.
 We are pleased to be able to state that no animal was disqualified on these grounds…….Two bare-backed donkey races were afterwards arranged on the ground, and caused almost endless amusement…… Much credit is due to Mrs M.B.
 White, the hon. sec., for her kind and humane efforts on behalf of the formerly ill-used sand donkeys of Burnham.’

-Attributed to 1907.
-Note the bandstand in the background where the Pavilion now stands, opposite the gable ends of the old school building.
+Attributed to 1907: note the bandstand in the background where the Pavilion now stands, opposite the gable ends of the old school building.
+These are identified as Thomas’s Donkeys.

 Attributed to 1912

 Photo kindly supplied by Paul Wynn.
-Paul tells us that the man in charge of the donkeys was a relative of his grandparents who lived in Victoria Cottages and stabled the donkeys opposite the Cottages where the shelter is now.
+Paul tells us that the man in charge of the donkeys was a relative of his grandparents who lived in Victoria Cottages, Victoria St, and stabled the donkeys opposite the Cottages where the shelter is now.

 Predates building of Pavilion in 1911.
-Note bell type changing tents.
+Note bell type changing tents on wheels.

 After 1911.
-The bathing machine at the front has an advertisement on the side for Bellringer & Watts, Sanitary Engineers & Plumbers, Princess St.
+The tents have been replaced with wooden huts on wheels.
+The one at the front has an advertisement on the side for Bellringer & Watts, Sanitary Engineers & Plumbers, Princess St.

 Postcard dated 1915.
-The bathing machine on the far right has an advert on the side for ‘Ye Old Curiosity Shop’ at 85 Oxford St.
+The hut on the far right has an advert on the side for ‘Ye Old Curiosity Shop’ at 85 Oxford St.

 This appears, from the dress, to be Edwardian.
 Any information about this remarkable entertainment would be most welcome.